FindCyrus/findcyrus.github.io/_posts/2016-09-10-basic-css-styles.md

 ## 1. Font

-There are some of the most widely used styles for font.
+There are several widely used styles for font.

 {% highlight css %}
   font-family: FSElliotPro;